Vaulx-en-Velin: History

 The rivers, including the Rhône, regularly overflowed their banks, leaving behind a swampy area.
 The first verifiable mention of the village of Vaulx-en-Velin comes from the year 1225.
 The place was not spared from wars either.
 In 1628 the plague raged in the village.

 Many people suffered from malaria - the field name "En Palud" testifies to this.
 A dike was built between 1863 and 1879 to dry out around 9,000 hectares of land.
 The Saint Jean Villeurbanne dam, built between 1879 and 1882, protects Vaulx-en-Velin from flooding.

+At the beginning of the 20th century, Vaulx-en-Velin, which had traditionally focused on agricultural production (wheat, vegetables, and fodder, later sugar beets), underwent a transformation: Industrialization began in 1925 with the founding of SASE (Soie Artificielle du Sud-Est, artificial silk of the southeast), which specialized in converting cellulose into viscose (artificial silk).
+Up to 3,000 people worked in the textile industry in Vaulx-en-Velin.
+When the crisis in the textile industry became apparent in 1980 with the closure of the former SASE factory, the town was hit hard by unemployment.

+The Hôtel de Ville was completed in 1977.

+In 1971, the first riots and incidents occurred in a settlement that had been built specifically for Harkis.
 In September 1979 the first Banlieue suburban youth riots in France broke out in the Cité Olivier-de-Serres in Vaulx-en-Velin.

 One third of the population lives below the poverty line.

 On 16 December 2022, a large fire broke out in a seven-storey apartment building, killing ten people, including five children, and injuring 14.